Carlos Correa Placed on Astros 10-Day DL with Back Injury

 Carlos Correa Placed on Astros 10-Day DL with Back InjuryJune 28, 2018

-Houston Astros shortstop Carlos Correa has been placed on the 10-day disabled list with a back injury, according to MLB.com's Brian McTaggart.
+Houston Astros shortstop Carlos Correa will be placed on the 10-day disabled list with a back injury, according to MLB.com's Brian McTaggart.

+Correa had missed the last two games as a result of "a little bit of back stiffness."
+Initially, Houston manager A.J.
+Hinch was hoping that a couple of days off would help his star make it through a tough stretch in the schedule.

+"He's doing fine," Hinch said, via MLB.com's Christian Boutwell.
+"He's been battling a little bit of back stiffness.
+We're playing 23 out of 24 days.
+We're in the midst of the grind of the season right before the All-Star break.
+Now, I'm always looking for a day off.
+We've talked about rest for the better part of the last couple of weeks."

 The first-time All-Star finished with a .315/.391/.550 slash line, 24 home runs and 84 RBI in 2017 and was a primary reason the Astros ran away with the American League West and won the World Series.
 He has followed up with .268/.352/.480 with 13 home runs, 16 doubles and 49 RBI in 2018 and figures to be a mainstay All-Star moving forward.